funnyxing/TorToolkitX/readme.md

 - `USER_CAP_ENABLE` : Work in progress
 - `USER_CAP_LIMIT` : Work in progress

+- TO MODIFY CUSTOM TRACKERS URL ...go to line `718` in `tortoolkit/functions/QBittorrentWrap.py` or [click here to](https://github.com/XcodersHub/TorToolkitX/blob/master/tortoolkit/functions/QBittorrentWrap.py#L718) to see it...

+- To modify QBT engine Preferences...go to line `57-80` in `tortoolkit/functions/QBittorrentWrap.py` or [click here to](https://github.com/XcodersHub/TorToolkitX/blob/master/tortoolkit/functions/QBittorrentWrap.py#L57-L80) to see it...

 ## **Rest Variables are not to be changed**